eeeschwartz/content-guide/pages/numbers.md

 * Always spell out simple fractions and use hyphens with them.

 > _A two-thirds majority is required for that policy to pass._

+* When writing an someone's age, always use figures.

+> _Sidney Allen, 8, was awarded the prize._